 As an added bonus, General includes a Replacement Tire Monitor, a stamp that visually indicates it’s time to replace your tires based on the amount of treadwear.
 This is ideal for people who are new to car ownership and maintenance, or for those that just need a little reminder.
 Similarly, you’ll get Visual Alignment Indicators that will help you determine if your vehicle isn’t properly aligned.
 With a 75,000-mile warranty, these tires don’t present any cons we’d be terribly upset with; it’s a nice tire overall.

 Buying New Tires

-When it’s time to purchase custom wheel and tire packages, turn to your trusted local tire dealer to find the best all-season tires on the market today.
+When it’s time to purchase custom wheel and tire packages, turn to your trusted local tire dealer, tire sale, and tire services company to find the best all-season tires or car tire sales on the market today.
 Look closely for those with a high tread-warranty, so you don’t need to replace your tires as frequently during the course of your car ownership.